Cubulating Surface-by-free Groups: Graphs of spaces, tight trees and models

-We are particularly interested in the case that $\pi_1E$ is Gromov hyperbolic.
+We are particularly interested in the case that {$G=\pi_1E$} is Gromov hyperbolic.
 It is a theorem of Farb and Mosher \cite{farb-coco} that such groups exist.
-As discussed in Section \ref{sec-eiqtrack1} below, our first step in cubulating such $\pi_1E$ will be to find a quasiconvex subgroup of $G$ over which $G$ splits as an amalgam or HNN extension.
-The fiber group $\pi_1(S)$ is normal in $\pi_1E$, in particular not quasiconvex, so we will need to look at other ways of expressing $E$ as a graph of spaces.
+Our approach to cubulating such $\pi_1E$ will be to find a quasiconvex subgroup of $G$ over which $G$ splits as an amalgam or HNN extension.
+The fiber group $\pi_1(S)$ is normal in $\pi_1E$, in particular not quasiconvex, so we will need to look at other ways of expressing $E$ as a graph of spaces.\\